 Ecuador: Ecuador were disappointing.
 Their possession metrics were poor, and in opponents’ possessions that contained at least one shot, the average xG/possession was 0.30.
 Their attack was Enner Valencia and no one else.
 And the draw against Japan, in a match whose winner was guaranteed a knockout round berth, was simply inexcusable.

 Bolivia: The worst team in the tournament.
 Bolivia played their best 45 minutes against Brazil and never approached that level of play again.
 They had the fewest possessions and on-ball time per match, allowed the most possessions and opposing on-ball time per match, and achieved the fewest final-third entries of any side in any flank.
-Their best player in terms of xG+xA, Leonel Justiniano, was 53rd among all Copa América players at 1.05 units (1 goal).
+Their best player in terms of xG+xA, Marcelo Martins, was 56th among all Copa América players at 0.97 units (1 penalty goal).
 Diego Bejarano was the most important to their passing networks, and the only Bolivian player to register an assist.